-In contrast, key secondary (and even tertiary) mutations can arise in large populations prior to the fixation of earlier-step contributors (Figure 5.3).
-This raises the possibility of the joint, simultaneous fixation of combinations of mutations as a single haplotype without any mutation having been common in isolation.
-For example, a conditionally beneficial secondary mutation may arise in linkage with a low-frequency deleterious first-step mutation, with the joint fixation of the doublemutation haplotype in effect rescuing the first-step mutation otherwise destined to be lost.
+In contrast, in large populations, key secondary (and even tertiary) mutations can arise prior to the fixation of earlier-step contributors (Figure 5.3).
+This raises the possibility of the joint, simultaneous fixation of combinations of mutations as single haplotypes without any enabling mutation having been previously common in isolation as heterozygotes.
+For example, a conditionally beneficial secondary mutation may arise in linkage with a low-frequency deleterious first-step mutation, with the joint fixation of the double-mutation haplotype in effect rescuing the firststep mutation otherwise destined to be lost.
 Such a process, often referred to as stochastic tunneling (Komarova et al. 2003; Iwasa et al. 2004), provides a smooth route for the establishment of complex adaptations, allowing large populations to explore the fitness surface more broadly than possible by single-step mutations.
-Most notably, the process makes possible progression through intermediate deleterious alleles without the population ever experiencing the transient decline in fitness that would necessarily occur with sequential fixation (Gillespie 1984; Weinreich and Chao 2005; Gokhale et al. 2009; Weissman et al. 2009, 2010; Lynch and Abegg 2010; Lynch 2010).
-The following analyses will focus on the domain in which stochastic tunneling dominates, i.e., populations of moderate to very large size.
+Most notably, stochastic tunneling allows progression through intermediate deleterious alleles without the population ever experiencing the transient decline in fitness that would necessarily occur with sequential fixation (Gillespie 1984; Weinreich and Chao 2005; Gokhale et al. 2009; Weissman et al. 2009, 2010; Lynch and Abegg 2010; Lynch 2010).
+This shows how deleterious mutations with conditional effects can play a central role in evolutionary diversification.

-Before proceeding, it should be emphasized that the theory explored in the following paragraphs starts with the premise that each mutation contributing to a final adaptation arises independently of all others.
-Recall, however, from Chapter 4 that mutations often arise in clusters, such that if the mutation rate per site is μ , the rate of simultaneous appearance of pairs of mutations on the same chromosome is often orders of magnitude greater than μ^2 .
-This means that adaptations involving two or three, and perhaps even more, site-specific mutations will often arise spontaneously in a single individual on realistic time scales.
-In such cases, assuming negligible recombination between these sites, the rate of fixation of the mutant haplotype follows directly from the single-mutation theory noted in the preceding chapter, Equations 4.1a,b.
+The following analyses will focus on the domain in which stochastic tunneling dominates, i.e., populations of moderate to very large size, as will often be the case in single-celled organisms.
+However, before proceeding, it should be emphasized that the theory explored in the following paragraphs starts with the premise that each mutation contributing to a final adaptation arises independently of all others.
+Recall from Chapter 4 that mutations sometimes arise in clusters, which means that adaptations involving two or three, and perhaps even more, site-specific mutations will occasionally arise spontaneously in a single individual on realistic time scales.
+In such cases, assuming negligible recombination between these sites, the rate of fixation of the mutant haplotype follows directly from the single-mutation theory noted in the preceding chapter, Equations 4.1a-c, i.e., we simply inquire as to the probability of fixation of a newly arisen beneficial mutation with the specified haplotype, $\simeq 2s(N_e/N)$.

 Two-locus transitions.
-We start with a simple selection scenario, first explored by Kimura (1985), in which haplotypes Ab and aB have reduced but equivalent fitness $(1 - s_d)$ relative to AB and ab, both with fitnesses of 1.0 (Figure 5.3, upper left).
+We start with a simple selection scenario, first explored by Kimura (1985), in which haplotypes Ab and aB have reduced but equivalent fitness $(1 - s_d)$ relative to AB and ab, both of which have fitnesses of 1.0 (Figure 5.3, upper left).
 In this case, two-step transitions between pure population states of AB and ab render no gain in fitness, but do involve an intermediate deleterious genotype.
-Initially, the two sites will be assumed to be completely linked, and μ_d and μ_b will denote the rate of mutation to first (potentially deleterious) and second (potentially beneficial) step variants.
-(If $s_d = 0$, the intermediate states are neutral).
+Initially, the two sites will be assumed to be completely linked, and μ_d and μ_b will denote the rate of mutation to first (potentially deleterious) and second (potentially conditionally beneficial) step variants.
+(If $s_d = s_b = 0$, the intermediate states are neutral).